Network meta-analysis of multi-environment trials with linear mixed models in ASReml-R

 ## [,1] [,2] [,3] [,4] [,5] [,6]

-avsed: Summary statistics of the average standard errors of differences (SEDs) between treatment means, including minimum, mean, and maximum values.
-This gives a sense of the precision when comparing treatments.
+• avsed: minimum, mean, and maximum of the standard errors of differences (SEDs) between treatment means, a quick summary of comparison precision.

-vcov: The variance-covariance matrix of treatment effect estimates, with variances on the diagonal and covariances off-diagonal.
-This matrix is useful for constructing confidence intervals and performing contrasts between treatments.
+• vcov: the variance-covariance matrix of the treatment-mean estimates, with variances on the diagonal and covariances off it.
+This is the object used to build confidence intervals and custom contrasts.

 fixed = yield ~ trial + trt,